Assumptionists: Present day

-The current Rule of Life of the congregation draws its inspiration from that of St. Augustine of Hippo.
+The current Rule of Life of the congregation draws its inspiration from that of Augustine of Hippo.
 This international congregation is present in nearly 30 countries throughout the world, with the most recent foundations being established in 2006 in the Philippines, Vietnam, and Togo.
 The congregation has long been involved in education, the press, ecumenism, pilgrimages, and the missions.

 At the General Chapter of 2011, a French priest Benoit Griere, was elected on 11 May to succeed Father Richard Lamoureaux- who had served the maximum of two successive six-year terms-as the 10th superior general.
 The religious institute's new superior general, a physician, theologian, and ethicist, was born in 1958 in Chauny, France.
 He studied medicine in Reims, France, and simultaneously began his formation as a candidate for the Assumptionist priesthood in seminary, studying philosophy and sacred theology.
 He entered the Assumptionists in 1991 and was ordained to the priesthood in 1995.
 According to the 2012 Annuario Pontificio, the Augustinians of the Assumption number 882 religious, of whom 541 are priests, in 125 communities.